Phoolan Devi’s sister joins Samajwadi Party - East Coast Daily English

-Former ‘Queen of Champal forest’ Phoolan Devi’s sister has joined Samajwadi Party (SP) on Sunday.
-Phoolan Devi, the former bandit queen was a Lok Sabha member of SP.

-Rukamani Devi Nishad, the sister of Phoolan has joined Sp in the presence of Akhilesh Yadav, the former Uttar Pradesh chief minister and national President of SP.
+Rukamani Devi Nishad, sister of the late Phoolan Devi joined Samajwadi Party on Sunday in the presence of the party’s national president Akhilesh Yadav.

-Rukamani Devi Nishad, belongs to Nishad community, a boatmen community belonging to OBC and has influence in many parts of UP.
-She has left a minor party called Pragatisheel Manav Party.

-With her another men named Ramakant Yadav also joined SP.
-Yadav has been expelled from Congress on Thursday.
-He was a MP from Azamgarh, he won in 1996 and 1999 in SP ticket, and in 2004 retained the seat in BSP ticket, in 2009 as BJP candidate.
-He joined Congress after BJP denied ticket.
+Once a dacoit, Phoolan Devi was also known as Bandit Queen, had later turned politician and was a Samajwadi Party Lok Sabha member before she was assassinated in Delhi in 2001.

+Rukamani Devi Nishad left the Pragatisheel Manav Party, a minor outfit, to join the SP.
+Along with her, Ramakant Yadav, a compulsive party-hopper also returned to the Samajwadi Party.
+Yadav who had been hobnobbing with the SP, had been expelled by the Congress on Thursday.
+He had joined the Congress ahead of the 2019 Lok Sabha polls.

 Post Your Comments